Mac-Tj-NY/Uhlig_Toolkit_in_Python/README.md

 # Uhlig_Toolkit_in_Python

+Solving dynamic stochastic general equilibrium (DSGE) models in Python using linarization

-An abbreviated translation of Harald Uhlig's "Tooklit for Analyzing Nonlinear Dynamic  Stochastic Models Easily" into Python
+An abbreviated translation into Python of Harald Uhlig's solution method, as he described in "A Tooklit for Analyzing Nonlinear Dynamic Stochastic Models Easily," Discussion Paper 101, Federal Reserve Bank of Minneapolis, June 1995 and solve.m in MATLAB